Grievance Policy

 1600 East Idea Lane, 3rd Floor

-• The CaPE Policy or Code of Conduct that the alleged conduct violates.
+- The Continuing & Professional Studies Policy or Code of Conduct that the alleged conduct violates.

-3. Within two weeks of receipt, the grievance will be reviewed by CaPE.
-During the review process, CaPE may contact the individual filing the grievance, and any other party relevant to the investigation.
-Once an investigation is complete, CaPE will provide the individual who filed the grievance with a written summary of grievance resolution.
+Within two weeks of receipt, the grievance will be reviewed by Continuing & Professional Studies.
+During the review process, Continuing & Professional Studies may contact the individual filing the grievance, and any other party relevant to the investigation.
+Once an investigation is complete, Continuing & Professional Studies will provide the individual who filed the grievance with a written summary of grievance resolution.

-If CaPE’s decision is not satisfactory to the individual, the grievance may be escalated to the Vice Provost for Online, Distance and Continuing Education, who has oversight of CaPE programs.
+If the decision is not satisfactory to the individual, the grievance may be escalated to the Vice Provost for Arizona Online, who has oversight of Continuing & Professional Studies programs.